$5.00 flat rate shipping for all orders in the USA

 Ball & Chain is a San Fernando Valley–bred punk rock band that’s been bringing loud guitars and sharp hooks to Los Angeles since 2005.
 Formed by Charles Bunce, former bassist of After School Special, the band blends classic punk energy with a pop-punk edge.
 Their holiday release, A Very Special Ball & Chain Christmas, puts a fast, fun, and irreverent spin on beloved Christmas classics, transforming seasonal standards into high-energy anthems perfect for fans who like their holidays a little louder.

-The classic 1997 After School Special 'Wrong' EP on Mutant Pop Records is back, temporarily.
-The last 152 copies were recently discovered in the depths of the Shoe Hutch basement, and these copies have brand new sleeve artwork, including an updated write up by Mutant Pop head honcho T. Chandler.
-Once these copies are gone, there won't be anymore, so I'd grab one while you can."
+The classic 1997 After School Special Wrong EP on Mutant Pop Records is back—temporarily.
+The last 152 copies were recently discovered in the depths of the Shoe Hutch basement, and these copies come with brand new sleeves, including an updated write-up by Mutant Pop head honcho T. Chandler.
+Once these copies are gone, there won’t be any more, so grab one while you can.

 SONGS FROM THE ALBUM: